Casino news | Nov 03, 2020

-Roulette was invented by Blaise Pascal in 1655, Mr Pascal was a famous inventor, mathematician and physicist, obsessed with creating a perpetual motion machine, a machine that would be able to run forever without the need to add more energy into the equation however all modern physics points towards that being impossible, not that I'm saying it is.
+Roulette origins may lie in France, by Blaise Pascal.
+In 1655, Mr Pascal was a famous inventor, mathematician and physicist, obsessed with trying to invent a perpetual motion machine, a machine that would be able to run forever without the need to add more energy into the equation however all modern physics points towards that being impossible, not that I'm saying it is.
 History has made enough fools of people who have declared things impossible, but for now at least, there is no perpetual motion machine.
-What he did produce however is now a casino classic.
-Roulette.
+What he did produce however is now a popular casino game, Roulette.

-The original game of roulette had a zero and a double zero pocket so if you have read my previous article you'll know that the original roulette is actually what we now know as American roulette.
+The original game of roulette had a zero and a double zero-wheel pocket so if you have read my previous article, you'll know that the original roulette is actually what we now know as American roulette.
 Do you see what I mean about the history of roulette?
-It has several origins and the first roulette was actually American roulette although it was invented by a French Mathematician in France.
-That's like Isaac Newton inventing Buffalo wings in England!
+It has several origins, and the first roulette was actually American roulette although it was invented by a French Mathematician in France.
+That's like Isaac Newton inventing Buffalo wings in England, not the United States like you might think!
 But I digress.
 This version of roulette existed for centuries with little change.

 The Blanc brothers, Francois and Louis Blanc, born in Bordeaux, France were the first to adapt the existing roulette game into what we now know as European Roulette.
 The single zero version was created in 1842, with the removal of one of the green pockets the odds for the player improved dramatically, from the old 5.26% house edge to just 2.70% in European roulette.
 Unfortunately for Francois and Louis Blanc gambling in France had recently been made illegal, so they moved their enterprise to Germany, to a small town called Homburg.
 They once again created a casino with their new Roulette game and again it was incredibly popular, and this made the brothers very wealthy, and Francois soon came to be called "The Wizard of Homburg".